 Types of Contributions

 The IEEE Transactions on Evolutionary Computation (TEVC), published six times a year, publishes archival journal-quality original papers in evolutionary computation and related areas.
-TEVC publishes two types of articles: regular papers and letters.
+TEVC publishes three types of articles: regular papers, letters, and survey papers.
 Letters are normally 6 pages or less.
 Review management is primarily under the direction of an associate editor, who will solicit reviews for each submission.
 The associate editor will ordinarily make a recommendation after receiving three reviews (two for letters).
 To avoid delays in processing your paper, please follow these guidelines.